Draconic Translator

 Draconic is the language of dragons in Dungeons & Dragons, spoken by dragonborn, kobolds, and any creature with draconic heritage.
 This draconic language translator converts English into Draconic and back again, covering both directions.

-The draconic language dnd players know has a real documented vocabulary and its own writing system, the draconic alphabet called Iokharic, which shows up on ancient ruins, dragon hoards, and magical inscriptions throughout D&D settings.
-It's been part of the game since the 3rd edition sourcebooks formalized it.
+The Draconic language D&D players know has real sourcebook words and its own writing system, the Draconic alphabet called Iokharic.
+It shows up on ancient ruins, dragon hoards, and magical inscriptions throughout D&D settings.

 Type any word or phrase and get the Draconic version back instantly.
 For other D&D fictional languages, the Elvish Translator covers both Sindarin and Quenya for elf characters.